Johnny White (American football): Green Bay Packers

 On October 15, 2012, White was claimed off waivers by the Green Bay Packers after the Packers' running back depth was decreasing due to the team having to place two players on the injured reserve list in as many weeks.
 White was placed on Injured Reserve by the Packers on December 5, 2012 to make room for veteran running back Ryan Grant.
 White was released with an injury settlement on December 27, 2012.

+Montreal Alouettes

+White was signed to the practice roster of the Montreal Alouettes on October 18, 2013.
+He signed with the Alouettes again in May 2014.